XBraid/xbraid/docs/Introduction.md

-Introduction to warp here.
-We can use the same [markdown](http://www.stack.nl/~dimitri/doxygen/manual/markdown.html) syntax.
+To add material to Introduction.md, use the [markdown](http://www.stack.nl/~dimitri/doxygen/manual/markdown.html) syntax.

+Overview of Warp
 - Describe the basics of warp
 - Pull material from the tech report by Stephanie
 - Describe how CF-relaxation works to overlap communication and computation
 - Etc...